DataDog/documentation/content/en/security_monitoring/default_rules/cloudtrail-aws-s3-public-access-block-removed.md

 Detect when the S3 Public Access Block configuration has been removed

 ### Strategy
-Monitor CloudTrail and detect when S3 Public Access Block configuration has been removed via the following API call:
+This rule lets you monitor this CloudTrail API call to detect if an attacker is deleting the S3 Public Access Block configuration:

 * [DeleteAccountPublicAccessBlock][1]